Our Neighbourhood Click to expand Click to collapse

 Connecting with our community Click to expand Click to collapse

-In May 2014 Australia Post launched its national engagement program.
-The aim of the program is to educate, inform and engage the Australian community about the changes we're making to how Australia Post works.
-Through the program, we'd also like to share how Australia Post will continue to provide important services to Australian communities into the future.
+In May 2014 we launched our national engagement program to educate, inform and engage the Australian community about the changes we're making to how we work.
+Through the program, we'd also like to share how we'll continue to provide important services to Australian communities into the future.

-We want to hear what the Australian community has to say about our planned changes.
-We've already had some great feedback, which you can read in our Views and National Engagement Report (1.79mb).
+We continue to listen to what the Australian community has to say about our business as we evolve.
+We've already had some great feedback, which you can read in our community views and national engagement report (PDF).

 Community Stakeholder Engagement Program